Hoeyboey/Simple-Poker-Webapp/README.md

  - A three of a kind gives 20 extra points
  - A straight gives 40 extra points

 Very simple, took a couple of hours to complete.
 Formatted to the Airbnb JavaScript style guide.
+To run, just load it up, should be all fine.
+If not, give me a shout.